anthonykulis/cps215/labs/two/README.md

 ## Rules

 1. You may only use data structures and algorithms you created.
 This means the only class you may import to use data structures is `sorting.ArraySorter` or an extension of `sorting.ArraySorter` if you so choose.
 You may import any other class as needed as long as it not a data structure provided by java.
 Sorting must be done via your `ArraySorter` class.
 There is **one** exception to this import rule, you are allowed to use `java.util.ArrayList` to manage your hash keys.
 You  are only allowed to use this for managing your keys and only allowed to use the `add` and `remove` methods.
-Any other use will result in a 0.
+Any other use will result in a 0 grade for the lab.

 2. I should be able add at `O(1)` efficiency with a key of my choosing restricted to an upper bound of type `String` but it should map to any type of value.
 The user will not be able to add at index or add to the back of the list.
 You will need to extend `LinkedList` and overwrite those methods to throw exceptions if called.
 Any exception is acceptable for this lab.